 For over sixty years, Lionel Hampton was a jazz star and quadruple threat, as pioneering vibraphonist, boogie-woogie styled pianist, swinging drummer, and disarming vocalist.
 Touring the world until near the end of his long life, Hampton kept a big band together longer than anyone else of his era.
 With such smash hits as “Flying Home” and “Hey-Ba-Ba-Re-Bop,” the Hampton band helped to establish the template for the rhythm and blues era.

 Lionel Hampton was born on April 20, 1908 in Louisville, Kentucky.
-After his father was reported missing and later declared killed in World War I, his mother moved the family first to Birmingham, Alabama, then on to Chicago.
-She sent her son to a Catholic boarding school in Wisconsin, where he got...
+After his father was reported missing and later declared killed in World War I, his...
 Read More